Two Megaupload co-defendants end decade-long legal fight, admit guilt

 Justice Fitzgerald accepted the pleas and entered the convictions for the two but has not yet set a sentencing date.
 A date will be decided in October, with the coders remaining on bail in the meantime.

-The two coders were arrested along with Kim Dotcom and Finn Batato in 2012, following a raid in which the Megaupload website was taken down due to alleged copyright violations.
+The two coders were arrested along with and company founder Kim Dotcom and marketing director Finn Batato in 2012, following a raid in which the Megaupload website was taken down due to alleged copyright violations.

 AdvertisementAdvertise with NZME.